Lumi vs accessiBe

 Shopify Reality Check: Alt Text Is a Source Problem

-Do you want alt text fixed in your Shopify admin/catalog—permanently—or only injected at runtime?
+Do you want alt text updated in your Shopify catalog after review, or only injected at runtime?

 Lumi